MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ Hello World │
     =#

-The *identity* pipeline with respect to composition is called `It`.
+The *identity* with respect to pipeline composition is called `It`.
-This pipeline primitive can be composed with any pipeline without changing the pipeline's operation.
+This primitive can be composed with any pipeline without changing the pipeline's output.

     run(Hello >> It)
     #=>